Disneyland reopening April 30: Tickets are on sale now, how to get them and how much they cost

 How to get a Disneyland ticket

-Sales resumed at 8 a.m.
-PT on Thursday, April 15 for tickets in May and June, but getting any turned out to be a mammoth effort for most (it took us 10 hours after the launch time to get to the front of the line).
-Be aware that when you do get your turn to buy tickets, your device won't ping you to let you know you've reached the front of the line -- and you'll have only 10 minutes to make your choices before your place in line expires and you have to start over.
+Sales resumed on Thursday, April 15 for Disneyland tickets in May and June, and despite an hours-long virtual waiting room on launch day, tickets are still available now.

-As for pricing when you finally do get past the virtual line, Disneyland now has a tiered ticketing system for all one-day tickets:
+As for pricing, Disneyland now has a tiered ticketing system for all one-day tickets:

 - Tier 1, one park/park hopper: $104/$159